davidvoye/lite-responsive-template/Home.md

 ## SASS/.scss Partials

 ### Order of Importing
 Currently, we are importing several partials into the main.scss file.
-If adding more, be conscious about the order you place them in. _base is above _layout and _user because it contains variables and mixins that _layout and _user are dependent on. _media-queries likely modify things _layout has already declared, so based on the cascade, they needed to be imported after _layout.
+If adding more, be conscious about the order you place them in. _base is above _media-queries and _user because it contains variables and mixins that _layout and _user are dependent on. _media-queries could potentially modify things main.scss has already declared, so based on the cascade, it needed to be imported at the end of main.scss.

 ### Non-Compiling vs. Compiling
 The _base partial contains variables and mixins that pretty much every other SCSS file will use.
 It is imported into every SCSS file so it is a good candidate for being non-compiling.
 Non-compiling means it will not generate its own CSS code.
-Variables and mixins don't have a CSS equivalent and are simply helpers for the rest of our styles.
+See: ["Sass code that doesn’t cause Sass to actually output CSS."](http://thesassway.com/beginner/how-to-structure-a-sass-project) Variables and mixins don't have a CSS equivalent and are simply helpers for the rest of our styles.

 _fonts, _reset, and _zen all contain code that will be compiled into CSS as well as containing helpers that can be used elsewhere.
 They are imported at the top of our main.scss file for this reason.
-We don't want them repeated on every partial, so they are not imported in _base.

 ### What Goes Where?

 #### _base.scss and _mixins.scss